The ADHD and ODD Link in Children

 Step Two: Employ behavior modification techniques to help manage the condition.

 Step Three: In severe cases, a child may need to see a family therapist trained in childhood behavior problems.
-It’s a good idea for the therapist to also screen your child for anxiety, depression, and bipolar disorder, all of which can cause ODD.
+It’s a good idea for the therapist to also screen your child for anxiety, mood disorder, and BPD, all of which can cause ODD.

 Parent management training — in which parents learn to change the way they react to their child’s behavior— is often highly effective in treating ODD.
 Between weekly sessions, the parents practice what they’ve learned from the therapist and report back on their progress.